 County planning and development officials were prepared to approve an application to develop the 7-acre parcel adjacent to the beach at the head of Watmough Bay.
 That plan called for the removal of 60 percent of the trees on the property, including some that are at least 400 years old.
 It also called for the construction of a house on the slope overlooking the public beach, rocky cliffs, and sensitive wildlife habitat that have already been protected by the Land Bank and the federal Bureau of Land Management.

-The San Juan Preservation Trust contributed $150,000 from its reserves (Funds previously donated by members of the Preservation Trust) and raised an additional $500,000 from more than 650 individuals, families and businesses.
+The San Juan Preservation Trust contributed $150,000 from its reserves (funds previously donated by members of the Preservation Trust) and raised an additional $500,000 from more than 650 individuals, families and businesses.
 The San Juan County Land Bank, a public agency, contributed $575,000 to the $1.225 million project.
-The Land Bank will own and manage the Watmough Bight conservation area while the Preservation Trust will hold a conservation easement to ensure it remains in its natural state and publicly accessible in perpetuity.
+The Land Bank owns and managesthe Watmough Bight conservation area while the Preservation Trust holds a conservation easement to ensure it remains in its natural state and publicly accessible in perpetuity.
 (To download a map/driving directions, click here).

 “Much of the success of this project is due to the amazing generosity of Tex Gieling, a neighbor who owns the remaining private property inside the bay,” explained Tim Seifert, executive director of the San Juan Preservation Trust.
 “Tex made this an attractive two-for-one deal by donating her land adjacent to the 7-acre property, giving the public even more acreage to enjoy.
 Her gift will be appreciated by the community for generations to come.”